Biden orders government to study digital dollar, other cryptocurrency risks

 "Before today, there hadn't previously been an organized effort to bring together the expertise and authorities of the entire U.S. government to inform a holistic approach to digital assets," another official added.

+Bitcoin surged on Wednesday and remained on track for its biggest gain since Feb.
+28.

-(Reporting by Andrea Shalal and Katanga Johnson in Washington; Editing by Michelle Price & Simon Cameron-Moore)
+(Reporting by Andrea Shalal and Katanga Johnson; Additional reporting by Doina Chiacu; Editing by Michelle Price, Simon Cameron-Moore and Mark Porter)

 ((andrea.shalal@tr.com; +1 202-815-7432;))